 For all procedures, the risk of blood clots is less than 1%.
 Vitamin and mineral deficiencies are more common with the sleeve, gastric bypass, and the duodenal switch secondary to malabsorption but can even be seen with the band due to dietary derangements.
 It is therefore imperative that patients who undergo any type of weight reduction surgery have regular follow up with a physician who can monitor for these deficiencies.

 Despite the low complication rates and good results, currently less than 1% of potential patients undergo bariatric surgery.
 While there are several factors that contribute to this phenomenon, one of the most significant is that many patients are just not interested in the current operative choices.
 They are concerned about the risks, do not want to have their gastrointestinal tracts permanently altered, and/or do not want to be exposed to the potential long term issues (i.e. vitamin supplementation, dietary restrictions).
 Many have expressed the desire for simpler, less risky options.
 With so few patients undergoing surgery, there is a tremendous opportunity for innovative new therapies to be introduced.
 Several are currently under investigation involving either endoscopic-based approaches or laparoscopically implanting electric pulse generator devices onto the gastrointestinal tract.

 Scott A. Shikora, MD, The Center for Metabolic Health and Bariatric Surgery, Department of Surgery, Brigham and Women’s Hospital, Boston, MA – Updated January 2015.

-Scott Shikora, MD and Rebecca Shore, MD, Tufts-New England Medical Center, Boston, MA – Published January 2006.
+Scott A. Shikora, MD and Rebecca Shore, MD, Tufts-New England Medical Center, Boston, MA – Published January 2006.